 Accounting errors and inconsistencies can prove serious impediments to tax compliance.
 As businesses of all shapes and sizes aim to make their operations more compliant with Making Tax Digital (MTD), ERP can be a useful aid.

-It can automate bookkeeping processes and help to eliminate the errors that are red flags for HMRC.
+It can automate bookkeeping processes and help to eliminate the errors that can act as red flags for HMRC.
 ERP can also save companies money by making them less reliant on outsourced third parties for accounting and bookkeeping support.

 Reduce waste

-Poor record-keeping and inventory management can lead to a waste of resources, from perishable goods to employee time.
-Integrating ERP systems may be beneficial for businesses that struggle to keep down their bottom line and want to increase their margins.
+Poor record-keeping and inventory management can lead to waste of all kinds of resources from perishable goods to employee time.
+Integrating ERP systems may be beneficial for businesses that struggle to keep their bottom line down and want to increase their margins.

 Frequently asked questions about ERP